zammad/zammad-documentation/appendix/backup-and-restore.rst

 When migrated from a self hosted Zammad system
 ----------------------------------------------

-..
-Note:: This step is only needed, if one of the following points is met:
+.. note:: This step is only needed, if one of the following points is met:

     * The source and destination Zammad-Version are not the same
     * The Zammad-installation is not a source code installation